Open Attics: A-frame or Hip Roofs

 Remember, you want air (attic ventilation) to continue to flow through the attic as though the radiant barrier foil is not even there.
 A slot is left along the ridge, on any hips or valleys, and around roof vents to allow air to flow from the soffits to the top of the attic and then vent out the top of the attic.
-The holes (demonstrated in the photo to the right) are small, about the size of an adult hand.
+The holes (demonstrated in the photo) are small, about the size of an adult hand.

 Gables are the “flat” ends of the attic – Run the foil across the framing.
 Leave a small space at top and bottom of gable ends.
 You want air to be able to flow behind the foil.
 You want outside air to still enter the bottom of the attic and vent out the top exhaust vents.
 It does not matter if you have ridge vents, wind turbines, gable vents, fans or other vents the hot air will find the top of the attic.
 You DO NOT have to have ridge vents for radiant barrier to work.

 More info: Installing Radiant Barrier on Gable Walls